 We are working to improve this functionality so that you have more control over how this change affects your farm.

 When you edit a Recurring Order's contents, Microgreen Manager will update the Recurring Order, and will update the contents of all the planned child Orders (where status is "planned").
-In progress and completed child Orders will not be affected.
+Child orders that have already been completed will not be affected.

 We are working to improve this functionality so that you have more control over how this change affects your farm.